Sage-Bionetworks-Challenges/BraTs-Validate-Users/README.md

 # BraTs-Validate-Users

-This is a tool to monitor google form responses.
-Technically, it is watching the google sheet that saves the google form's responses.
-The tool will detect for new submissions every minute and validate the new submission's information by followings:
+A tool that monitors Google Form responses collected in a Google Sheet.
+It will look for new submissions at a set cadence (default, 5 minutes), and will check the following:

+- Does the provided Synapse username exist?
-- whether the user name is in the preregistration team, but not the validated team
+- Is the user registered for the challenge?
-- whether first name and last name match
-- whether user name is valid

-Note: it is now not super friendly set up for non-R users and will improve if needed.
+> [!NOTE]:
+> Not currently super user-friendly for non-R users.

-## Installation
+## Getting Started

 * Clone the repo

-    ```Bash
+    ```bash
     git clone https://github.com/Sage-Bionetworks-Challenges/BraTs-Validate-Users.git
     ```

 * Install Miniconda

-    ```Bash
+    ```bash
     wget https://repo.anaconda.com/miniconda/Miniconda3-py310_23.3.1-0-Linux-x86_64.sh
     bash Miniconda3-py310_23.3.1-0-Linux-x86_64.sh
     rm Miniconda3-py310_23.3.1-0-Linux-x86_64.sh